Policy Centre

 Download Policy Factsheet

-The European Union (EU) has always been at the forefront of encouraging corporate responsibility and sustainability.
-Continuing this trend, the EU introduced the Corporate Sustainability Due Diligence Directive (CSDDD) in March 2021.
-The directive aims to ensure that companies take proactive measures to respect human rights and mitigate environmental impacts within their operations and supply chains.
+The European Union (EU) has always been at the forefront of promoting corporate responsibility and sustainability.
+Continuing this trend, the EU parliament approved the Corporate Sustainability Due Diligence Directive (CSDDD) on 24 April 2024.
+The Directive ensures that companies take proactive measures to respect human rights and mitigate environmental impacts within their operations and supply chains.

 What is the CSDD Directive?

-The CSDD Directive is a piece of legislation designed to enforce respect for human rights and the environment throughout the entire supply chain of businesses.
-Although several EU member countries have due diligence legislation in place, these laws are typically voluntary and often sector-specific or only address single aspects such as child labour.
-The CSDD Directive aims to bring a more comprehensive and mandatory approach to corporate sustainability in the region.
+The CSDD Directive, or CSDDD, is a legislation designed to enforce respect for human rights and the environment throughout businesses' supply chains.
+Although several EU member countries have due diligence legislation in place, these laws are typically voluntary, often sector-specific, or only address single aspects such as child labour.
+The CSDD Directive aims to bring a more comprehensive and mandatory approach to sustainability reporting.

 Who falls under the scope of the CSDDD?

-For EU-based companies, the directive applies to those with more than 500 employees and a turnover exceeding €150M.
-Alternatively, companies with over 250 employees and a €40M turnover also fall under the directive, provided that 50% of their revenue comes from high-risk industries like fashion, minerals, or agriculture.
+The Directive applies to EU-based companies with over 500 employees and a turnover exceeding €150M.
+Alternatively, companies with over 250 employees and a €40M turnover also fall under the Directive, provided that 50% of their revenue comes from high-risk industries like fashion, minerals, or agriculture.

 Non-EU companies operating within the EU also fall under the scope of the CSDDD.
-This includes third-country companies active in the EU that meet the turnover thresholds aligned with the above-mentioned groups, with the revenue being generated in the EU, irrespective of whether they have a branch or subsidiary in the region.
+This includes third-country companies active in the EU that meet the turnover thresholds aligned with the groups mentioned above, with the revenue being generated in the EU, irrespective of whether they have a branch or subsidiary in the region.

-The European Union (EU) expects the Directive to directly impact around 13,000 companies within the EU and approximately 4,000 outside the EU.
+The EU expects the Directive to directly impact around 13,000 companies within the EU and approximately 4,000 outside the EU.

 What will companies need to do?